dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 ### Management of existing debt needs to be flexible

-- neither strategy accounts for consumers' need to maintain existing cash flows
+- neither UBI/ELR accounts for consumers' need to maintain existing cash flows
   - therefore, consumers with jobs in those industries that are automated can no longer pay their mortgages, etc